ijl/orjson/README.md

 ## Packaging

-To package orjson requires at least [Rust](https://www.rust-lang.org/) 1.85 and the [maturin](https://github.com/PyO3/maturin) build tool.
+To package orjson requires at least [Rust](https://www.rust-lang.org/) 1.85, a C compiler, and the [maturin](https://github.com/PyO3/maturin) build tool.
 The recommended build command is:

 ```sh
 maturin build --release --strip
 ```

-It benefits from also having a C build environment to compile a faster deserialization backend.
-See this project's `manylinux_2_28` builds for an example using clang and LTO.

 The project's own CI tests against `nightly-2025-10-21` and stable 1.85.
 It is prudent to pin the nightly version because that channel can introduce